-Middleton Heights is a dark comedy that follows Meena and her Filipino family as they assimilate to life in a fictional Midwestern suburb of Cleveland, Ohio.
+Called one of "13 fresh theater productions to see this spring," (Jacquinn Sinclair, WBUR Artery), Middleton Heights is a dark comedy that follows Meena and her Filipino family as they assimilate to life in a fictional Midwestern suburb of Cleveland, Ohio.
 The play traces historical events from 1967 to 2014 and the pursuit of the American Dream, refracted through the intersectional lens of the Asian American Pacific Islander immigrant experience.

 The Umbrella Stage Company was pleased to present a special program on October 30, 2021 exploring the Filipino American Experience through the dramatic writing and production process as part of the 2021 Concord Festival Authors.
 An interactive discussion with playwright Hortense Gerardo, director Michelle Aguillon, and actors Jude Torres, Liza Fermin-Granada, and Justin Budinoff presented a scene of an original play examining what it means to be a Filipino American in relation to the American Dream through the lens of a Filipino family in the suburbs of Cleveland.
 The event included a short scene-in-progress from the commissioned World Premiere!

 Asian American Playwright Collective Anthologies of New Plays

 Since 2018, the Boston-based Asian American Playwright Collective produced a night of new play readings of 10 minute plays in Woods Hole, MA, transitioning to a Zoom-based reading in 2020 and a fully produced show in 2021.
 To accompany the readings, AAPC compiled the plays into a series of anthologies, edited by Hortense Gerardo, that are available for purchase on Amazon.